SETSinsperion/MicroservicesBasicsDotNet/README.md

 # MICROSERVICES BASICS
 ----------------------

-This is a project with the basics about working with micro-services with .NET with docker, creating images, forwarding with their containers storing the data in a Microsoft SqlServer container volume.
+This is a project with the basics about working with micro-services with .NET with docker, creating images, forwarding with their containers, and storing the data in a Microsoft SqlServer container volume.

 > All the credits to InfoToolsSV:
 - Tutorial: https://youtu.be/3ftI26leOzA?si=idaZZHJ1nRF6LTTn